-METLIFE ANNOUNCES FIRST QUARTER 2015 PREFERRED STOCK DIVIDEND ACTIONS, SUBJECT TO FINAL CONFIRMATION
+METLIFE ANNOUNCES FIRST QUARTER 2016 PREFERRED STOCK DIVIDEND ACTION, SUBJECT TO FINAL CONFIRMATION

-MetLife, Inc. (NYSE: MET) today announced that it has declared first quarter 2015 dividends of $0.2500000 per share on the company’s floating rate non-cumulative preferred stock, Series A (NYSE: METPrA), and $0.4062500 per share on the company’s 6.50% non-cumulative preferred stock, Series B (NYSE: METPrB), subject to the final confirmation that it has met the financial tests specified in the Series A and Series B preferred stock, which the company anticipates will be made and announced on or about March 5, 2015, the earliest date permitted in accordance with the terms of the securities.
+MetLife, Inc. (NYSE: MET) today announced that it has declared a first quarter 2016 dividend of $0.25277777 per share on the company’s floating rate non-cumulative preferred stock, Series A (NYSE: METPrA), subject to the final confirmation that it has met the financial tests specified in the certificate of designations for the Series A preferred stock, which the company anticipates will be made and announced on or about March 7, 2016.

-The New York Stock Exchange has not yet set ex-dividend dates for each series of preferred stock.
-Following MetLife’s confirmatory announcement on or about March 5, 2015, the New York Stock Exchange will set ex-dividend dates for each series of preferred stock.
-Both dividends will be payable March 16, 2015, to shareholders of record as of Feb.
-28, 2015.
+The New York Stock Exchange has not yet set an ex-dividend date for the Series A preferred stock.
+Following MetLife’s confirmatory announcement on or about March 7, 2016, the New York Stock Exchange will set an ex-dividend date for the Series A preferred stock.
+The dividend will be payable March 15, 2016, to shareholders of record as of Feb.
+29, 2016.